 Ongoing partnerships include performances at Boston Medical Center, Carnegie Hall’s Lullaby Project, a songwriting project with expecting mothers, and LifeSongs, a similar project with LGBTQ senior citizens.

-In Season 5, Palaver will facilitate a series of poetry workshops with members from the Patient/Family Advisory Council at McLean Hospital.
-Original spoken word collaborations will be presented at October’s concert series, "Sing to the Moon," centered around mental health awareness.
-Palaver will also partner with Maine College of Art as part of its Making Migration Visible exhibition.
-Similar to Season 4’s Seeking Sanctuary, this program will feature music and storytelling from immigrant communities new to Portland, Maine.
+In the fall of Season 5, Palaver facilitated a series of poetry workshops with members of the Patient/Family Advisory Council at McLean Hospital.
+Original poetry dealing with mental health challenges was paired with live music in our October concert titled, "Sing to the Moon."
+The collaboration was centered around making space for dialogue about mental health awareness.
+In November, Palaver partnered with Maine College of Art as part of its Making Migration Visible exhibition.
+Inspired by Season 4's Seeking Sanctuary project, this program featured music and storytelling from immigrant communities new to Portland, Maine.
+This spring, we continue our annual Lifesongs and Lullaby Project initiatives working with members of the LGBT community in Boston and expectant mothers in Maine to write songs and share stories.

 For more information about our community engagement offerings, contact Community Engagement Director Josie Davis: email@example.com